npgsql/doc/conceptual/Npgsql/connection-string-parameters.md

 EF Template Database     | The database template to specify when creating a database in Entity Framework.                       | template1
 EF Admin Database        | The database admin to specify when creating and dropping a database in Entity Framework.             | template1
 Load Table Composites    | Load table composite type definitions, and not just free-standing composite types.                   | false
 Array Nullability Mode   | Configure the way arrays of value types are returned when requested as object instances.
-Possible values are: Never (arrays of value types are always returned as non-nullable arrays), Always (arrays of value types are always returned as nullable arrays) and PerInstance (the type of array that gets returned is determined at runtime).             | Never
+Possible values are: `Never` (arrays of value types are always returned as non-nullable arrays), `Always` (arrays of value types are always returned as nullable arrays) and `PerInstance` (the type of array that gets returned is determined at runtime).             | Never

+<sup id="misc_sup_1">1</sup>The `Options` connection string parameter is essentially the string of command line options that get passed to the [`postgres`](https://www.postgresql.org/docs/current/app-postgres.html) program when the process is started.
+It is most commonly used to set named run-time parameters via the `-c` option but other options can be used too (althoug not all of them make sense in that context).
+Setting multiple options is possible by separating them with a space character.
+Space and backslash characters in option values need to be escaped by prefixing a backslash character.
+Example: `Options=-c default_transaction_isolation=serializable -c default_transaction_deferrable=on -c foo.bar=My\\ Famous\\\\Thing`

 ## Compatibility